F74036506/TOC_Final_Project/README.md

 ## Leave

-Once you say `leave` to the bot, you'll need to say `hello` again to reactivate it.
+If you say `leave` to the bot at the when the bot asks you if you want to leave , you'll need to say `hello` again to reactivate it.

 ![leave](./img/leave.png)